Vishalakshiii/Sampling-Assignment/README.md

 ##conclusion

-This study recommends using Cluster Sampling for this dataset since it consistently showed the best performance across all machine learning models used.
+This study recommends using Near Miss model for this dataset since it consistently showed the best performance across all machine learning models used.
 However, other sampling techniques may also be worth considering for different datasets or models.